tahirmurata/nix-darwin/README.md

 [^1]: When installing make sure you give your terminal full disk access.

 [^2]: Since darwin-rebuild isn't installed yet, we use `nix run` to call darwin-rebuild from nixpkgs.

+[^3]: Since this is the first time, remove the configuration for linux-builder as it needs linux-builder to build.